Health Library

 Not all heart or lung disease is linked with cyanosis.
 Not having cyanosis may be reassuring, but it does not exclude the possibility of a heart defect.

 Cyanosis in congenital heart defects results when blue blood (oxygen poor) does not reach the lungs to make red blood, or when red blood (oxygen rich) is mixed with blue blood before it returns to the body.
-This can result from a variety of reasons and is specific to the type of congenital heart defect.
+This can be the result of many reasons and is specific to the type of congenital heart defect.
 Some examples are:

 • Tetralogy of Fallot (TOF): Cyanosis occurs in TOF when there is a major obstruction on the right side of the heart that prevents blue blood (oxygen poor) from getting into the lungs via the pulmonary artery.
 Because of the obstruction, blue blood is diverted across a hole in the bottom (ventricular) chambers of the heart, known as a ventricular septal defect, or VSD, and travels out of the heart to the rest of the body, causing cyanosis.

-• Total anomalous pulmonary venous return (TAPVR): Cyanosis occurs in this lesion because red blood (oxygen rich) returning from the lungs takes an abnormal (or anomalous) course back to the heart.
+• Total anomalous pulmonary venous return (TAPVR): Cyanosis occurs because red blood (oxygen rich) returning from the lungs takes an abnormal (or anomalous) course back to the heart.
 Instead of returning to the left side of the heart and being pumped directly to the body, it returns to the right side of the heart first.
 The red blood then mixes with blue blood resulting in a purple mix of blood (mix of oxygen poor and rich).
-That blood passes through a hole in the top chambers, known as an atrial septal defect, and then to the left side of the heart.
+Blood then passes through a hole in the top chambers, known as an atrial septal defect (ASD), and then to the left side of the heart.
 The purple mixed blood results in cyanosis.

 • Truncus arteriosus: Cyanosis occurs because there is a common great artery “trunk” consisting of the aorta and pulmonary artery.
-There is a hole in the bottom chambers, known as a ventricular septal defect, or VSD, and blue blood mixes with red blood to make a purple mix of blood (oxygen poor and rich) before it is pumped out to the rest of the body.
+There is a hole in the bottom chambers, known as a ventricular septal defect (VSD), and blue blood mixes with red blood to make a purple mix of blood (oxygen poor and rich) before it is pumped out to the rest of the body.

 • Hypoplastic left heart syndrome (HLHS): Cyanosis occurs in HLHS because red (oxygen rich) blood does not flow immediately to the body from the left side of the heart because it is extremely small (hypoplastic).
-Instead, red blood returning from the lungs on the left side is mixed with blue blood on the right side via a hole in the top chambers known as an atrial septal defect, or ASD.
+Instead, red blood returning from the lungs on the left side mixes with blue blood on the right side via a hole in the top chambers known as an atrial septal defect (ASD).
 The blood is then pumped to the lungs via the pulmonary artery.
 A connecting vessel that is present in the baby from fetal life, known as a patent ductus arteriosus, or PDA, directs blood into the aorta and out to the body.

 How can I tell if my child has cyanosis?

 Parents can usually recognize cyanosis, but it is not always easy, even for doctors.
-This is especially true in children of darker complexions.
+This is especially true in children with darker skin.

-The best way to look for cyanosis is to look at the nail beds, lips and tongue, and to compare them to someone with a similar complexion.
-Usually, a parent or sibling serves as a good comparison.
+The best way to look for cyanosis is to look at the nail beds, lips and tongue, and to compare them to someone with the same color skin.
+A parent or sibling serve as a good comparison.

 What do I do if I think my child has cyanosis?

-First, don't panic.
+First, do not panic.
 Second, examine your child.
 Cyanosis found only on the hands, the feet and the area around the lips is known as acrocyanosis and is a normal finding in babies.

 Cyanosis on the lips, tongue, head or torso is central cyanosis, and should be promptly evaluated by a doctor.